tobiapoppi/tobiapoppi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am PhD student in Artificial Intelligence *(dottorato nazionale in Intelligenza Artificiale)* at Università di Pisa and Università degli Studi di Modena e Reggio Emilia.
+I am a PhD student in Artificial Intelligence (*dottorato nazionale in Intelligenza Artificiale*) at Università di Pisa and Università degli Studi di Modena e Reggio Emilia.

 I am an enthusiast of Artificial Intelligence, deep learning technologies, and ethical issues implicated in technology.
 My research delves into `trustworthy AI` and `safe AI`.